 4. The more you fail, the more likely you are to succeed.
 Insert inspirational famous person quote here.
 You’ve probably heard many of them.
 Edison tried over 10,000 prototypes before getting the lightbulb right.
 Michael Jordan got cut from his high school team.
 Success comes from improvement and improvement comes from failure.
 There’s no shortcut around it.

 5. The more something scares you, the more you should probably do it.
 With the exception of genuinely life-threatening or physically harmful activities, our fight-or-flight response kicks in when we’re confronted with past traumas or actualizing the self we dream of being.
-For instance: speaking to an attractive woman, cold-calling someone to get a new job, public speaking, starting a business, saying something controversial, being painfully honest with somebody, etc., etc. These are all things that make you scared, and they make you scared because they are something which should be done.
+For instance: speaking to an attractive person, cold-calling someone to get a new job, public speaking, starting a business, saying something controversial, being painfully honest with somebody, etc., etc. These are all things that make you scared, and they make you scared because they are something which should be done.

 6. The more afraid you are of death, the less you’ll be able to enjoy life.
 Or as one of my favorite quotes puts it, “Life shrinks and expands in proportion to one’s courage.”